Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 We were in a pickle.
 It took a while to unravel all the components, but over time we did.
 Thankfully, she did come through it completely by God’s grace.

 After a while, it is hard to have a good attitude.
 Whatever your lot, embrace this moment to love those who are at home with you despite your anger, frustration, or fear.
 Take advantage of the time to repair relationships that may be broken.
 Or strengthen ones that have been neglected.
+This is how to deal with isolation in a positive way.

 Let go of all your expectations.
 You are not in control.